disorderedmaterials/dissolve/docs/Index.md

 * * *
 ## Project Governance

-How Dissolve is managed and governed.
+How the evolution of Dissolve is managed and governed.

 [Project Management Committee](Governance/ProjectManagementCommittee.md){: .btn}
 [Technical Steering Committee](Governance/TechnicalSteeringCommittee.md){: .btn}